 I know what you are thinking: faker.
 Let me tell you: we are not taking the faker baker case.
 If we are your counsel, you have a real case.
 The one client I’m thinking of who was in three crashes in the last 10 years was in real crashes with real injuries and the accident was not his fault.

 So one of two things is happening here.
 He is just incredibly unlike or something else.

 I think there are two “something elses” at play here.
 First, bad drivers, I believe, get into more accidents that are not their fault.
 Why?
 Because they lack attention, aggressiveness, whatever, can both cause crashes that are their fault but also accidents that are not their fault because they did not avoid the crash.
-How many crashes would you have had in your life if you did not avoid someone driving like an idiot?
+How many crashes would you have had in your life if you did not avoid someone who was driving like an idiot?